What is a sun salutation?

 How long will the session take?

-The entire session will last no longer than 1 hour and 45 minutes and will be entirely guided.
-We will start as per our tradition with a short initial relaxation and the opening prayer.
-We’ll continue with some leg stretching exercises and carry on with 108 sun salutation (54 salutations on the right side alternated with 54 on the left), with a few seconds break after each group of 10.
-We will conclude the session with a nice, well-deserved final relaxation!
+The entire session will last no longer than 1 hour and 30 minutes and will be entirely guided.
+We will start with a short initial relaxation and the opening prayer and pranayama, continueing with leg stretching exercises and then carry on with 108 sun salutation (54 salutations on the right side alternated with 54 on the left), with a few seconds break in between and taught in 3 segments of 18 complete rounds.
+We will conclude the session with a long, well-deserved final relaxation!
+You will find that the group energy helps to support each other, and will be happily surprised to find that you glided through the practice.
+This is not a competition.
+If you need to rest, just rest, and then start back up again.
+It's fun and a very powerful way to build prana.

 What to bring?